ibois-epfl/augmented-carpentry/README.md

 // Just include this header
 #include "utils/ini.h"

-// Open file "config.ini"
+// Open file "config.ini".
-inih::Ini config("config.ini");
+// The second param indicate if the file need to be update when
+// InsertEntry() and UpdateEntry() is called. inih::Ini config("config.ini", true);

 // InsertEntry(section, key, value)
 config.InsertEntry("section_test", "key1", -1);